When To Stop Swaddling Your Baby: 6 Signs To Watch For

 If this is the case and they are a little older, it may indicate that they want to sleep more freely.

-So, you’ve realized that your little one is displaying some or most of the signs mentioned above.
-You’re now ready to allow them to sleep swaddle-free.
+But if you’ve realized that your little one is displaying some or most of the signs mentioned above, you’re now ready to allow them to sleep swaddle-free.

 How To Transition Your Baby Out Of The Swaddle